rachelesmee/website/foss4guk2022local/index.md

 ## Call for Talks

 We want to hear from you!
 We are open to any talks about FOSS4G (free and open source software for geospatial).
-Currently we only need a brief paragraph on what you would like to talk - no detailed submissions.
+Currently we only need a brief paragraph on what you would like to talk about - no detailed submissions.
 Talks, presentations, workshops, and show & tell sessions can be about:

 - New/updated FOSS4G software
 - Interesting applications of FOSS4G across industry, commercial, public sector or third sector